 In the next three images, a Current Ranger converts every 1µA drawn by the logger to 1mV for display on the scope.
 The last two spikes are transfers of buffer-array data into the 4K EEprom on the RTC module while the CPU takes ADC readings of the rail voltage.
 Note that our code staggers EEprom save events so they don’t occur in the same pass like this, but I forced them together for this testing to illustrate the effect of repeated pulse-loads:

-The basic RTC-only sensor configuration reached a very brief peak of ~2.7mA with no buffering cap, 1.5mA with 220µF and less than 1mA with 1000µF.
+The basic RTC-only sensor configuration reached a very brief battery current peak of ~2.7mA with no buffering cap, 1.5mA with 220µF and less than 1mA with 1000µF.
 The amount of voltage drop these currents create depend on the coin cells internal resistance but a typical unbuffered unit usually sees 15-30mV drops when the battery is new and this grows to ~200mV on old coin cells pulled from loggers that have been in service since 2018.
 The actual drop also depends on time, with subsequent current spikes having more effect than the first as the internal reserve gets depleted.
 The following images display the voltage droop on a very old coin cell pulled from a logger that’s been in service since 2016 (@3µA average RTC backup)

 [Vertical: 50mv/div, Horizontal: now 50ms/div]